 Whenever subdivision is employed, a global system should also be used to account for threat events that arise within multiple systems/subsystems and/or affect the entire facility/process.
 For example, assailants may attack two different chemical storage areas simultaneously and such vulnerabilities may not be identified if the storage areas are considered only within separate systems.
 Similarly, attacks may have adverse impacts beyond the system where they are initially made and it is important that all impacts be identified.
-For an CSVA, assailants may attack two different networks simultaneously and such vulnerabilities may not be identified if the networks are considered only within separate systems.
+For an CSVA, assailants may attack two different networks are considered only within separate systems.
+Similarly, attacks against a control system may have adverse impacts beyond the system where they are initially considered and it is important that all impacts be identified.
+For an CSVA, assessing the identified if the networks are considered only within separate systems.
 Similarly, attacks against a control system may have adverse impacts beyond the system where they are initially considered and it is important that all impacts be identified.
 Documentation of the analysis is provided for each sector or system/subsystem when subdivision is used.